JSM 2014. Four of my former Ph.D. students, all in one

 Dissertation Title: Models for Detecting Gene Regulatory Networks from Microarray

-Current Position: Associate Professor, Biomedical Informatics, and Deputy Director, Center for Biostatistics
+Current Position: Professor, Biomedical Informatics, and Associate Director, Center for Biostatistics

 Joy Zeng, M.S. in Statistics (jointly advised by Prof. Matt Pratola)